MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 ### Task 4 – Verify the pre-existing sensitivity label policy

 In the prior task, you created a Word document and protected it with the **Project - Falcon** sensitivity label.
-This label inserted a watermark in the document, and you restricted permissions on the document.
+This label inserted a watermark in the document, and you restricted permissions on the document to Joni Sherman.
 To verify whether the protection that you assigned to the document works, you will first email the document to two persons - to Joni Sherman and to your own personal email address.
 You will then test what functionality is possible for Joni Sherman, Alex Wilber, and yourself.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Alex Wilber** from the prior task with the **Word** tab open.

-2. In your Edge browser, select the **Word | Microsoft 365** tab and then select the **Back** arrow.
-This should return you to the **Welcome to Microsoft 365** home page.
+2. In your Edge browser, select the **Home | Microsoft 365** tab.
+Doing so returns to the **Welcome to Microsoft 365** home page.

 3. In the **Welcome to Microsoft 365** page, select the **Outlook** icon in the column of app icons on the left-side of the screen.
-This opens Alex Wilber's mailbox in Outlook on the web in a new tab.
+This opens Alex Wilber's mailbox in Outlook on the web in a new browser tab.

-4. In **Outlook on the web**, select **New Mail** in the upper left part of the screen.
+4. In **Outlook on the Web**, select **New Mail** in the upper left part of the screen.

-5. In the right-hand pane, enter the following information in the message form:
+5. In the right-hand pane, enter the following information in the email form:

 	- To: Enter **Joni** and then select **Joni Sherman** from the user list.

-	- CC: Enter your own personal email address (do NOT enter Holly's email address; instead, enter your own personal email address)
+	- CC: Enter your own personal email address (do NOT enter Holly's email address; instead, enter your own personal email address), and then select the **Use this address: <your email address>** message that appears

 	- Add a subject: **Protected Document Test**